-First time gun owners have a bright spot to focus on - they are essentially a “clean slate” when it comes to developing safe firearms handling habits and proper technique.I’m going to share a few tips for each platform: rifle, pistol, and shotgun.
+First-time gun owners have a bright spot to focus on - they are essentially a “clean slate” when it comes to developing safe firearm-handling habits and proper technique.I’m going to share a few tips for each platform: rifle, pistol and shotgun.
 The goal is for you to use this information to safely start enjoying your range days!

 Preventing cookies from being stored on your device may interfere with your ability to view video content.

 You can adjust your cookie setting by clicking the button below.